Hunters kill tens of millions of game birds each year for food, sport, and other uses.

 Before you go hunting for turkeys, it is wise to scout and set up a trap beforehand.
 Turkeys might leave tracks in the mud or snow, or leave their droppings around.
 As it goes with droppings — soft and moist means fresh.
 This means your game is nearby.
 (Read more on turkey hunting: Turkey Hunting Tips: Three Gobbler Experts Explain Their Best Tactics.)

 Habitat: Hardwood forests and scattered openings such as pastures, fields and marshes.

 States: Found in all states except Alaska.

 There are several varieties of quail, and it is a commonly hunted game bird.
 They are also farmed, with quail meat and eggs available in butcher and food stores.
 Quails prefer to walk, although they are capable of short bursts of flight.
 They tend to generally live on the ground; even the ones which roost in trees tend to come down to feed.

 Quail are generally found in a combination of open land and woody cover where they feed on seeds, berries and fruits while also having several options to find cover to escape predators.
 They like cover near their feeding spots, and can be found near small wood lots and woody draws.
 (Read more: Tips for hunting quail.)

 The Northern Bobwhite and the California quail are two of the types of quail that are the most popular amongst game hunters.
-The small and plump quail has to be cooked quickly, and can be roasted to make a good meal.
+The small and plump quail has to be cooked quickly (see some relevant survivalist cooking techniques), and can be roasted to make a good meal.

 Habitat: Wild grasses, scrub and open woodlands